-- Worcestershire's Forum Against Domestic Abuse and Sexual Violence (WFADSA) and West Mercia Women's Aid 24 hr. helpline: 0800 980 3331 - Website: http://www.worcestershire.gov.uk/cms/domestic-and-sexual-abuse.aspx - West Mercia Constabulary Police Domestic Abuse Units 101.
+- Worcestershire's Forum Against Domestic Abuse and Sexual Violence (WFADSA) and West Mercia Women's Aid 24 hr. helpline: 0800 980 3331 - Website: Worcestershire Domestic Abuse - West Mercia Constabulary Police Domestic Abuse Units 101.

 Research shows that the repeated use of physical, sexual, psychological and financial abuse is one of the ways in which power is used exert control over others.
 The underlying attitudes which legitimise and perpetuate such violence should be challenged by educational trusts as part of the whole educational trust ethos.